 GST Mobile App

-In order to facilitate a smooth transition to the new indirect tax regime for taxpayers, the Central Board of Excise and Customs (CBEC) has launched a goods and services tax (GST) app.
-The app has been built to address all the issues and concerns of the tax payers about the new indirect tax regime.
+In order to facilitate a smooth transition to the new indirect tax regime for taxpayers, the Central Board of Excise and Customs (CBEC) has launched a Goods and Services Tax (GST) App.
+This app has been built to address all the issues and concerns of the tax payers about the new indirect tax regime.
 They will be helped with migration to GST through toll free numbers, reading material and videos on GST apart from the draft rules and laws.